 Use coconut honey in recipes that require bee honey.

 Try our recipe for Grilled Pear, Chicory and Walnut Salad to make use of coconut honey.

-Coconut milk can also be purchased in cartons from most supermarkets and is suitable to use in place of non vegan milk.
+However, coconut milk is also a dairy-free milk alternative.
+It can be purchased in cartons from most supermarkets.
 This type of coconut milk is thinner and has less fat content.

-Use to make sweet sauces, add to curries such as kormas, or add to porridge or smoothies to give them a rich and creamy taste or make a delicious, creamy rice pudding.
+Use tinned coconut milk to make sweet sauces, add to curries such as kormas, or add to porridge or smoothies to give them a rich and creamy taste or make a delicious, creamy rice pudding.